 Don’t spend money on this.
 Use your smart phone.
 My first photos were selfies taken on my iPhone.
-These photos were enough to land me my first 5 jobs, including a role in a major motion picture.
+These photos were enough to land me my first 5 jobs.

 Swallow your fears about social media, and get on: Facebook, Instagram, Twitter, Backstage.com (get the free account for now).